dmotz/trystero/README.md

   Registers a callback function that will be called when a peer leaves the room.
   If called more than once, only the latest callback registered is ever called.

+  - `callback(peerId)` - Function to run whenever a peer leaves, called with the peer's ID.

   Example:

   ```javascript